alexjohnj/geographyas/_posts/population/2012-01-14-migration.md

 #### Positive

 - The creation of a multiethnic society increases understanding and tolerance of other cultures.
-- There is an influx of new or revitalised services e.g Kebab shops & Turkish baths.
+- There is an influx of new or revitalised services e.g. Kebab shops & Turkish baths.
 - People from other countries can encourage the learning of new languages, helping people develop skills for working internationally.

 #### Negatives

 - The dominance of males is reinforced (due to the large number of male migrants), especially in cultures where women already have a low status.
 - Aspects of cultural identity are lost, especially in second generation children.
-- Segregated ethnic areas are created e.g China Town.
+- Segregated ethnic areas are created e.g. China Town.
 Schools become dominated by migrant children.

 ### Political Impacts